iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

            "direction"
        ] = "down"

-If a user would like to add user-written functions which should be rounded, she needed to decorate the respective functions with ``add_rounding_spec`` and adjust ``policy_params`` accordingly.
+If a user would like to add user-written functions which should be rounded, she will need to decorate the respective functions with ``add_rounding_spec`` and adjust ``policy_params`` accordingly.